-Assuming that the small-scale ejecta produces the earliest wavefront F_1 , is it possible that a similar mechanism in the western arcade launches the global disturbance?, i.e. a rising magnetic structure faster and less massive than the CME itself.
-The hypothesis that the small-scale ejecta is a precursor of the main disturbance seems not correct.
-The ejecta acquires a large speed after the probable ignition of the global disturbance, as discussed above.
-On the contrary, the onset time and the proximity of SE to Q_0 suggest that the ejecta could be initiated by the main Moreton disturbance.
-The first emergence of the earliest wavefront F_1 could be explained as a fast 3D piston generating a shock wave, which is initially faster than the global disturbance.
-Later the shocks would slowed down and merged, forming an apparently unique wavefront.
+Assuming that the small-scale ejectum produced the earliest wavefront $F_1$ , is it possible that a similar mechanism in the western arcade launched the single disturbance?
+This would mean a rising magnetic structure faster and less massive than the CME itself.
+The hypothesis that the small-scale ejectum is a precursor of the main disturbance seems incorrect.
+The ejectum acquires a fast speed after the probable ignition of the single disturbance, as discussed above.
+In contrast, the onset time and the proximity of SE to $Q_0$ suggest that the ejectum could be initiated by the main Moreton disturbance.
+The first emergence of the earliest wavefront $F_1$ could be explained as a fast 3D piston generating a shock wave, which is initially faster than the single disturbance.
+Later the shocks would slow down and merge, forming an apparently single wavefront.

-As discussed above, the different scenarios proposed in the literature (e.g. CME originated 3D piston, flare ignited pressure pulse) could oversimplify the description.
+As discussed above, the different scenarios proposed in the literature (e.g. CME generated 3D piston, flare-ignited pressure pulse) could oversimplify the description.
 A more complex and mixed scenario might be required to explain each observational case.
-Not only the origin and number of blast waves is under discussion, but also the scenario itself could be multiple.
+Not only the origin and number of blast waves is under discussion, but also there could be more than one scenario.
 From this analysis it could be inferred that several distinct events were launched almost simultaneously, some of which are capable of generating shock waves in the solar corona.
-The ignition of them could be related with a drastic magnetic restructuring of the coronal medium, being the CME lift off part of this process.
+Their ignition could be related to a drastic magnetic restructuring of the coronal medium, which would be the CME lift-off part of this process.